-As far as K. Dot is concerned, Section80 has sold about 100K, and GKMC went platinum, no small feat in the current album sales climate.
-That's only a drop in the bucket compared to someone like Jay Z, but it's not a strike against Kendrick either.
+As far as K. Dot is concerned, Section80 has sold about 100K, and GKMC went Platinum, which is no small feat in the current album sales climate.
+That's only a drop in the bucket compared to someone like JAY-Z, but it's not a strike against Kendrick either.
 Eh, let's move on.

 Much harder to measure than the cold, hard math of sales numbers, but in many ways more important.
 This one's almost impossible to define, but like the definition of porn, I think we all know it when we see it.